Peter-Schorn/RegularExpressions/README.md

 ## Features

-- `func String.regexFindall` - Finds all matches for a regular expression in a string.
+- `func String.regexFindall` - Finds all matches for a regular expression.
-- `func String.regexMatch` - Finds the first match for a regular expression
+- `func String.regexMatch` - Finds the first match for a regular expression.
 - `func String.regexSplit`- Splits a string by occurences of a pattern into an array.
-- `func String.regexSub` - Performs a regular expression replacement
+- `func String.regexSub` - Performs a regular expression replacement.
 - `protocol RegexProtocol` - A type that encapsulates information about a regular expression.
 - `struct Regex` - Encapsulates information about a regular expression.
 Conforms to `RegexProtocol`.